xddq/spotify-dl/README.md

 sudo chmod a+rx /usr/local/bin/youtube-dl
 ```

+# Info
+- Has yet only been tested on ubuntu 18.04.5 LTS.
+- Should run on macOS and windows WSL if the command syntaxes are the same for: awk, grep, cat and youtube-dl.

 ### Quick start
 - Create an access token(the token from the example will NOT work, you need your own token) and find out your spotify playlist id.